-After raising a record sum for HUSK Cambodia in 2017, we are once again partnering with Driven2Travel to organise the seventh London event scheduled for 26th-28th October at Andaz London Liverpool Street and sponsored by American Express.
-This is an unmissable party for passionate travellers and a great chance to meet new friends, have a lot of fun and raise money for a fantastic cause.
+After raising a record sum for HUSK Cambodia in 2017, we are once again partnering with Driven2Travel to organize the seventh London event scheduled for 26th-28th October at Andaz London Liverpool Street and sponsored by American Express.
+This is an unmissable party for passionate travelers and a great chance to meet new friends, have a lot of fun and raise money for a fantastic cause.

 If you would like to stay in the Andaz, please contact our luxury travel concierge to get special benefits through Hyatt Prive.

 Friday evening – Welcome cocktails and canapés for those staying at the Andaz

 Saturday afternoon – Curiosities of the City walking tour

 Saturday evening – Sparkling wine reception, gala dinner and charity auction

 Our AMEX-sponsored dinner on Saturday night is the main event and will be held in the beautiful Masonic Temple at the Andaz.
 Choose from the below menu:

 - Duck scotch egg, baked ricotta, pickled beetroot, balsamic glaze